shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_HighLevel.md

 ###Security Objective

- -  An IdAM must provide
+ -  An IdAM must provide:
--	Identification (authentication) and entitlements of users
+-	Identification (authentication) and entitlements of users.
--	Entitlement decision (authorization) for user-initiated request
+-	Entitlement decision (authorization) for user-initiated request.
--	Non-repudiable auditing for each request
+-	Non-repudiable auditing for each request.
 -	Protection of system and user data / state information.
--   In addition, for keystone case:
-    -    Integrity of catalog information
+-  In addition, for keystone case: Integrity of catalog information.

 <a name="dfd"/>
 ###Data Flow Diagrams